-Rackspace offers a variety of services and solutions to help you meet your specific compliance and threat protection requirements.
+Rackspace offers a variety of Managed Security services and solutions to meet your specific security and compliance needs:

 Maintaining a secure environment for applications and infrastructure is a common concern of companies of all sizes.
 When building an application and its cloud infrastructure, how should one incorporate security considerations into the design, particularly when there are numerous kinds of attacks, all with varying levels of sophistication?